How the Pandemic has Impacted Communication Service Providers Across Different Vertical Markets.

-Sacha Giese, Head Geek at SolarWinds, has penned an exclusive op-ed for February’s edition of CNME, in which he outlines how a multi-cloud approach and strategy can be a driver for digital transformation.
+Dan Kogan, VP of Product, FlashArray at Pure Storage, has penned an exclusive op-ed for June’s edition of CNME in which he outlines how companies need to adopt a multi-cloud strategy to strive and thrive in the digital economy.

 Prevention and Preparedness Revisited: Cyber Defence After Kaseya Ransomware Attack.

 Data democracy: What’s preventing it and how to achieve it.

 The benefits of Wi-Fi 6E are clear and, alongside other important networking advancements, it is set to enable businesses to become more connected than ever before.
 It’s time for businesses to wave goodbye to sluggish connections and poor user experiences and replace them with powerful, high-speed networks.
 However, it’s critical that they make the right choice for them.

 Jiawei Liu, CEO of Huawei UAE, has penned an exclusive op-ed for June’s edition of CNME, in which he outlines how enterprises can tap into and unlock the incredible potential of the Fourth Industrial Revolution.

 David Noël, Regional Vice President, Southern Europe, Middle East & Africa at AppDynamics, has highlighted the need to protect technologists as digital transformation continues to ramp up across the region.

 Mark Nutt, Senior VP EMEA at Veritas Technologies, examines how businesses can mitigate ransomware and inside threats in an exclusive op-ed for June’s edition of CNME.

 Customer Experience Defines the Next Era of Technology.

 Intel is Foundational to Unleashing the Possibilities of 5G.